hippietrail/Flashcard-App-Ideas/ideas.md

 - For languages which use diacritics, if the user inputs only some of the correct diacritics, give them more points than for just having the letters correct but less than if they had all the diacritics correct.
 - Have a volume control.
 If you've got YouTube in the background the volume levels can vary a lot so you often have to turn the global volume up with the YouTube volume on 100% to hear it, which can make apps with no volume control too loud.
 - When the user gets one correct but there is more information, such as diacritics or other correct answers, show them this information before moving on.
+- For languages like Vietnamese which can have multiple types of diacritics, have multiple levels of correctness. eg. tro ve, trơ vê, trở về.
+Diacritics that are integral parts of letters are more important than diacritics for tones.